DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/07UserGuide/ConfigMapsandSecrets/UsedConfigMap.md

 !!! note

-    When a configuration item is used as a data volume mounted on a container, the configuration item can only be read as a read-only file.
+    When a ConfigMap is used as a data volume mounted on a container, the ConfigMap can only be read as a read-only file.